Harvard-IACS/2023-AC215/README.md

    - **Teaching Staff Helpline:** For matters specific to the teaching staff, please send your queries to ac215.2023@gmail.com.
    - **Email the Instructor:** For private or individual concerns, please feel free to directly email the instructor.

+2. **Deadline Policy:**

+   Consistent and timely completion of assignments is imperative in this course.
+All course milestones must be submitted by 9:00 PM EST on the specified due dates.
+You are granted a total leeway of five late days throughout the course duration, with a maximum of two late days allowed for any single milestone.

+   Should you need to utilize late days, please inform the class helpline via email at [ac215.2023@gmail.com](mailto:ac215.2023@gmail.com) prior to the deadline.
+This ensures that the teaching team is aware of your situation and can account for it when grading.

+   **Final Milestone:** It's important to note that no extensions will be permitted for the final milestone, under any circumstances.
+Therefore, careful time management is strongly encouraged to ensure that you can meet this critical deadline.

-2. **Academic Honesty:**
+3. **Academic Honesty:**

    - This course places a strong emphasis on ethical behavior.
 Whether it's ethically handling data or attributing the work of others, students are expected to maintain high standards of integrity.
    - **Acceptable Behaviors:** Discussing course materials, engaging in office hours, debugging with peers, using and citing small portions of code found online, seeking online knowledge, and seeking guidance from tutors.
    - **Unacceptable Behaviors:** Accessing or sharing solutions before submission, plagiarizing, not citing sources of external code or techniques, paying or offering payment for coursework, and sharing course material with future potential students.
    - Engaging in unacceptable behaviors will lead to disciplinary action.
 When in doubt, always consult the course instructors.
      ​
-3. **Deadlines:**
-   - Adhering to deadlines is crucial for a consistent learning experience.
-All milestones are due at 9:00 PM EST. You are allowed total of 5 late days and no more than 2 days per milestone.
-Please send an email to class helpline if [ac215.2023@gmail.com](ac215.2023@gmail.com) you are submitting later than due date.
-NO extensions for final milestone, so plan your time effectively.
      ​

 4.  **Collaboration & Teamwork:**
    - Collaboration is encouraged, especially for projects.
 However, ensure you contribute equally and do not divide tasks in a way that prevents you from understanding all parts of the assignment.

 5. **Feedback & Evaluation:**
    - Continuous feedback is vital for the learning process.
 While the course has several grading components, always focus on understanding rather than just marks.
 Do provide feedback on the course structure, content, and delivery, so we can continually improve.
-   ​
-6. **Accessibility:**
+## Accessibility:

-   - We are committed to ensuring that this course is accessible to everyone.
+We are committed to ensuring that this course is accessible to everyone.
 If you require special accommodations or have any specific needs, please contact the course administrators as soon as possible.

 Adherence to accessibility policies and a commitment to fairness, respect for your learning journey, and consideration for the learning journey of your peers are expected from all students.

-7. **Inclusion and Belonging Statement**
+## Inclusion and Belonging Statement
  In this data science class, we strive to create a diverse and inclusive learning environment that respects all identities, including race, gender, class, sexuality, religion, and ability.
 Our goal is to:

    - Advance ethical data science and expose biases in its applications.